 However, sometimes the slight savings just isn’t worth the trouble.
 Depending on how few days you have to travel, ask yourself, is it really worth arriving exhausted from a 26-hour journey instead of a non-stop flight?
 Wouldn’t you rather pay the extra hundred bucks to have those additional days to enjoy your trip?

-In our experience, the best advice when shopping for airfare is this: Know how much you’re willing to pay for a flight, and book that ticket when you find it.
+In our experience, the best advice when shopping for airfare is this: Know how much you’re willing to pay for a flight and book that ticket when you find it.
 There will always be someone who’s paid less than you, no matter how diligently you shop around.

 There are a few tricks to getting a great deal on accommodations for your next trip, and unlike trying to win the airfare game, these aren’t too complicated or time-consuming.

-First, use websites such as Kayak or Google Hotel Finder to get an idea of prices in an area that you’re traveling to.
+First, use websites such as Kayak or Google to get an idea of prices in an area that you’re traveling to.
 Then, narrow down your search using filters until you find a hotel that you like.
 However, don’t book on those third-party websites!

-In “Getting the Best Deal When Booking Your Next Hotel,” we detail the reasons that doing so can cost you more—while limiting your flexibility to change or cancel a booking.
+Doing so can cost you more—while limiting your flexibility to change or cancel a booking.
 Namely, that the hotel isn’t responsible for what’s promised by those third-party websites, and sometimes doesn’t even have the amenities that you’ve been promised.

 Instead, visit the hotel’s website or call them directly.
 They’ll usually match the price that you saw advertised, and can sometimes offer you a better deal.